Augmented Probability Simulation Methods for Sequential Games: A cybersecurity application

-One can argue that finding the exact optimal decision may not be that crucial since the expected utilities for different protections are close.
-That is a valid point.
-However, the flat expected optimal utility region might be too big.
-By sampling from a power transformation of the marginal augmented distribution, APS permits finding the optimal solution even when facing such flat expected utilities at little extra computational cost.
-Moreover, we can emphasize another advantage of APS: it provides the distribution $\pi_D(d \given a^*(d))$ as part of the solution, providing sensitivity analysis at no extra cost.
-The decision maker may want to take such sensitivity of the optimal decision into account, and could consider a defense which could be practically more robust.
+even with flat expected utilities, at a relatively small extra computational cost.
+This emphasizes another advantage of APS: the provision of the distribution $\pi_D(d \given a^*(d))$ as part of the solution, delivering sensitivity analysis at no extra cost.
+The decision maker may want to take such sensitivity of the optimal decision into account, and consider a defense which could be more robust.
+Thus, as with $A$'s problem, we sample iteratively, increasing the power $H$ of $D$'s marginal augmented distribution at each iteration.
+Figure \ref{fig:APS_Jtrick} illustrates how increasing $H$ makes the distribution more peaked around the optimal decision $d^*_{ARA} = 15$, the cheapest plan that avoids the attack from $D$'s perspective.